IMADDABLIGI/42-Network_Cursus-Inception/README.md

 | GRANT ALL PRIVILEGES ON `*.*` TO `user`@`%`; | This command grants all privileges (ALL PRIVILEGES) to the user `user` for all databases `(*.*)` and all tables within those databases. |
 | FLUSH PRIVILEGES; | Ensure the changes take effect. |

+**NOTE :**
+You might not need all this commands for the `Inception` project since the `Wordpress` will do all the job of storing data for us.
+But atleast you have to know how to acces and reveal the tables inside our mariadb database;